-- Colds - Flu - Where a staff member has to be sent home due to ill-health, arrangements may include either you accompanying, or arranging for somebody to accompany, the staff member home.
+- A staff member who appears to require medical attention while on duty should not be allowed to remain in the workplace (refer to paragraph 3.5 of Circular 05/2018 Arrangements for Paid Sick Leave in the Civil Service for direction) - Where a staff member has to be sent home due to ill health, arrangements may include either you accompanying, or arranging for somebody to accompany, the staff member home.
 In some situations a taxi may be more appropriate.
-Where medical attention is urgently required, contact with emergency services, the staff member's GP or next-of-kin may be appropriate. - Remember to consult with your senior manager and/or HR Division for support where these situations arise - If a staff member lives alone, consider whether or not you need to notify his/her next-of-kin - Where a staff member is sent home due to a health issue, the line manager should contact their HR Division to discuss a possible referral to the CMO, if appropriate - A staff member behaving in an unusual manner could possibly be attributed to the sideeffects of medication or ongoing illness which may or may not have been disclosed to you.
+Where medical attention is urgently required, contact with emergency services, the staff member's GP or next of kin may be appropriate. - Remember to consult with your manager and/or HR Division for support where these situations arise - If a staff member lives alone, consider whether or not you need to notify his/her next of kin - Where a staff member is sent home due to a health issue, the line manager should contact their HR Division to discuss a possible referral to the CMO, if appropriate - A staff member behaving in an unusual manner could possibly be attributed to the side-effects of medication or ongoing illness which may or may not have been disclosed to you.
 This needs to be discussed with the staff member in a sensitive manner.
-Please refer to the section Having a Difficult Workplace Conversation of this guide - In the event of a staff member becoming ill and who does not agree to leave the workplace, the line manager can consult with their own manager, HR Division, and/or the CSEAS for guidance on how to proceed.
-The need to contact other parties may arise, e.g. the staff member's next-of-kin, GP or other sources of support.
+Please see the section Having a Difficult Workplace Conversation in this guide. - In the event of a staff member becoming ill and who does not agree to leave the workplace, the line manager can consult with their own manager, HR Division, and/ or the CSEAS for guidance on how to proceed.
+The need to contact other parties may arise, e.g. the staff member's next of kin, GP or other sources of support.